heusalagroup/fi.hg.ui/README.md

 For now this repository is only for [issue tracking](https://github.com/sendanor/ui/issues).

+Demo is available at [lomake.app](https://www.lomake.app/builder).

-We will possibly release our components as a library once we have first stable release.
-For commercial interests, you may contact [our sales](mailto:info@sendanor.fi).
+We will possibly release our UI components as a library once we have a first stable release.

+For commercial interests like *tailored commercial releases*, you may contact [our sales](mailto:info@sendanor.fi).